bob1de/hass-apps/hass_apps/heaty/doc/README.rst

   to 7 (Sunday)
 * ``start_date``: A date of the form ``{ year: 2018, month: 2, day: 3 }``
   before which the rule should not be considered.
-Any of the three fields may be omitted, in which case the particular date component isn't considered for validation.
+Any of the three fields may be omitted, in which case the particular field is populated with the current date at validation time.
   If an invalid date such as ``{ year: 2018, month: 2, day: 29 }`` is
   provided, the next valid date (namely 2018-03-01 in this case) is assumed.